OrMacc/claude-mcp-mongodb-integration/README.md

 ##🧪 Usage Example

-Try prompting Claude with something like:
+Once you see the MCP tools try prompting Claude with something like:

-“Show me all documents in the users collection.”
+“Show me all my collections”
-“How many orders were placed last month in the orders collection?”
+“Create a new collection of Users and insert a document that is relevant”

 ⸻

-🔒 Security Notes
+##🔒 Security Notes
 - 🧪 Use a test environment.
 This setup is meant for experimentation and learning.
 We highly recommend using a dedicated test cluster or database — not your production environment.
 - 🔐 Control permissions.
 ⸻